Kangaroo Island is one of the best places in Australia to see native wildlife up close.

 One of the best places to stay anywhere in the world is the breathtaking Southern Ocean Lodge.
-Located on a sea cliff on a rugged stretch of coastal wilderness, it's a regular on best hotel lists around the world, and was in ranked fourth in the 2016 Travel + Leisure awards.
+Located on a sea cliff on a rugged stretch of coastal wilderness, it's a regular on best hotel lists around the world.
 Designed by architect Max Pritchard, the hotel features 21 spacious suites with limestone floors, local artwork and expansive outdoor terraces.
 If you'd prefer a self-catered experience, the luxurious Kangaroo Beach Lodges are also set on rugged cliffs, with spectacular ocean views.
 There is a wide range of other accommodation available on the island.

 Spot wild koalas, kangaroos and more